-Once topsoil is removed, soft upper overburden (Bench 1 or Unit 1 material) is normally removed by the truck-shovel fleet and taken to the back of the previous pit for backfilling using the same temporary road around the end of the pit.
+The following overburden/interburden handling techniques are being utilized after the lower Dakota Coal has been removed from the box cut pit.
+Initially, the upper unconsolidated overburden is removed by shovel and trucks) is normally removed by the truck-shovel fleet and taken to the back of the previous pit for backfilling using the same temporary road around the end of the pit.
 A significant amount of this Bench 1 material is normally placed immediately below the Lift A Topsoil, Lift B Topsoil or Mixed topsoil in all areas.
 The amount varies per area, however, the total amount of combined topsoil and Bench 1 Subsoil Substitute will be approximate 4 feet thick, except in the WFC property on the west side of the permit, as described earlier, which will be at least 3.5 feet thick.
 The Bench 1 material thickness does decrease going westward and WFC will attempt to utilize all the suitable Bench 1 to get the required thicknesses specified above.